 Day 1: IXB airport/ NJP Station Darjeeling

-Meet & greet at Bagdogra airport/NJP railway station & transfer to 72 kms drive taking around 3.5 to reach Darjeeling (7100 ft), the “Queen of the hill stations”, its name derived from “Dorje-Line” which means the place of “Dorje”, the mystic thunderbolt.
-After a very scenic drive thru the mountains, tea gardens etc. It is an experience of unforgettable beauty.
-Reach Darjeeling & check-in at hotel.
+Pick-up from Bagdogra airport/NJP railway station to be taken to Darjeeling (7100 ft), a 88kms drive taking around 3.5hours to reach Darjeeling, the “Queen of the hill stations”, its name derived from “Dorje-Line” which means the place of “Dorje”, the mystic thunderbolt.
+After a very scenic drive thru the mountains, tea gardens, etc. Reach Darjeeling & check in at hotel.

 Spend the evening lazing around or walk up to the mall area & overnight stay at Darjeeling.